 To help reduce the risk of transmission of COVID-19, the Museum is reopening on a limited basis with new visitor requirements and safety measures in place.
 Free timed-entry tickets are required to enter the Museum building.

 Reservations for school or tour groups of 55 or more people are free.
-Reservations can currently be made for the months of June, July, and August 2022.
+Tickets through November 2022 are available now.

 Group reservations can be made on the day of if there is space available.